vvaezian/Popularity-Ranking-of-Programming-Languages/README.md

 For the queries see [queries.md](https://github.com/vvaezian/Popularity-of-Programming-Languages/blob/master/queries.md) file.

   - **Popularity Index:** Average of three measures (explained below); Question Count, View Count, and Distinct Users.
   - **Question Count:** For each day the number of posts with the relevant tag is calculated.
-Then these numbers are summed over the given granularity (Yearly, Quarterly, Monthly).
+Then these numbers are averaged over the given granularity (Yearly, Quarterly, Monthly).
   - **Average ViewCount:** We have the ViewCount of posts with the relevant tags.
-Each post's viewcount is divided by the number of days it has been posted, which results in average viewcount of that post.
-For each day these average ViewCounts are summed, and then these numbers are averaged over the given granularity (Yearly, Quarterly, Monthly).
+Each post's viewcount is divided by the number of days it has been posted, which results in a normalized ViewCount of that post.
+For each day the normalized ViewCounts of all posts with the relevant tag is calculated, and then these numbers are averaged over the given granularity (Yearly, Quarterly, Monthly).
-  - **Average Number of Daily Distinct Users:** In each day the number of distinct users who had an activity in the relevant tags (asked a question/answered a question/commented on a question or answer/edited a question or answer) is calculated.
+  - **Distinct Users:** In each day the number of distinct users who had an activity in the relevant tags (asked a question/answered a question/commented on a question or answer/edited a question or answer) is calculated.
 Then these numbers are averaged over the given granularity (Yearly, Quarterly, Monthly).
+  - **Total Question:** Total number of questions with the relevant tags (limited to the given timerange).
+The granularity filter doesn't apply to this card.
   - **Total Views:** Total number of views for the questions with the relevant tags (limited to the given timerange).
 The granularity filter doesn't apply to this card.
-  - **Total Question:** Total number of questions with the relevant tags (limited to the given timerange).
-The granularity filter doesn't apply to this card.
+  - **Total Distinct Users:** Total number of distinct users since 2010 who had an activity regarding the posts with the relevant tags (posted/answered a question, made a comment/edit).
+The granularity filter and the date range filter don't apply to this card.

 </p></details>